romenlongcode/Simple-java-programs/README.md

 1.Write a Java program to print hello world.
 pgm: hello.java

-2.Write a java program using if else statement. pgm :ifstatemeny.java
+2.Write a java program using if else statement pgm :ifstatemeny.java

 3.Write a java program using for loops